44th Infantry Division (Wehrmacht): Organization

 The unit was established on 1 April 1938 shortly after the annexation of Austria from elements of the Austrian Army.

-The organisation followed the typical structure of a pre-war infantry division, with 3 infantry regiments of 3 battalions each, an artillery regiment of 3 battalions, and antitank, reconnaissance, pioneer, signals battalions and division services.
+The organization followed the typical structure of a pre-war infantry division, with 3 infantry regiments of 3 battalions each, an artillery regiment of 3 battalions, and antitank, reconnaissance, pioneer, signals battalions and division services.
 The usual establishment called for around 15.000 men.

 In January 1940 the Feldersatz Battalion was detached and became the 3rd battalion, 443rd infantry regiment, 164th infantry division, part of the 7th Wave of 14 divisions.
 The German Army continued to expand, in February 1940 the 10 divisions of the 8th wave were created.
 The 44th gave up 2nd battalion 143 Infantry Regiment which became 1st battalion 523rd Infantry Regiment, 297 Infantry Division.
 The battalion was replaced.

 In September 1940, one third of the division was detached to form the 137th Infantry Division.
 The German Army formed new divisions by detaching one-third of two existing divisions, then raising the remaining parts from new recruits.
 In this manner only one-third of the two old and one newly created divisions were new recruits.

 Like all the divisions lost in the Battle of Stalingrad, it was reformed using other formations and usually a cadre of specialists who had been evacuated by air before the 6th Army's surrender.
 On 17 February 1943, the division was reformed with the 887th and 888th Grenadier Regiments in Belgium.
 On 1 June 1943, the 134th Grenadier Regiment was added, and the division renamed Reichsgrenadier-Division Hoch- und Deutschmeister, along with the 80th Panzerjager, 46th Pioneer, 64th Signals, and 44th Divisional support units.

 From August to November 1943, schwere Panzer-Kompanie/Tigergruppe Meyer, equipped with eight Tiger I tanks, was attached to the division for the disarmament of Italian formations in northern Italy.
 After a brief rest it was transferred to Hungary and fought the Red Army while retreating into Austria.
 It managed to avoid capture by the Red Army and surrendered to US forces at Hohenfurth on 10 May 1945.